Chapter 3 BWV 2 Ach Gott, vom Himmel sieh darein

 All three ideas are perfectly conjoined in a rich tapestry of meaning within this one phrase, its significance emphasized by the close ′canon′ with which the tenor overlaps the continuo line.

 The fifth chorale phrase is treated similarly (bars 7-8).

-The second recitative, for bass and strings, demonstrates a different hybrid approach although the principle of merging recitative textures into arioso was well established in the first cycle and before.
+The second recitative, for bass and strings, demonstrates a different hybrid approach using the principle, well established in the first cycle and before, of merging recitative textures into arioso.
 At the beginning, sadness and sorrow are depicted by the chromatic notes of the vocal melody (d flat, c flat, a natural and g flat)

 followed by an oddly disjunctive continuo line (bars 4-5).

 But from bar eight everything changes.
 An arioso materialises from the recitative proclaiming God′s declaration to help and support the poor and oppressed.
 The melodic directions are predominantly rising and there is a light, imitative touch between voice and strings.
 God has listened and He acts; there is now hope where before there was only despair.
 The arioso ends in the minor mode in preparation for the final two movements.

 The first recitative has presented us with a set of circumstances the second a spiritual transition.
 In the first, Bach′s preoccupation has been with cohesion, in the second, evolution.
 The dramatic and narrative possibilities of the hybrid ′recitative now become apparent as Bach paints a journey from desolation to deliverance.
 The recitative here assumes a role which establishes its significance as equal to that of the chorus and aria in the structure of the Bachian cantata.

 (The next cantata in which Bach makes significant use of ′hybrid′ recitative is C 93 in chapter 7 where these issues are further discussed).